Accumulated distribution definition

 Guaranteed stop definition

-In trading, the handle has two meanings.
-In most markets, it means the whole numbers involved in a price quote, without the decimals included.
-In forex, the handle refers to that part of the quote that appears in both numbers of the spread.
+In trading, the term ‘handle’ has two meanings, depending on which market you are referring to.
+In most markets, it means the whole numbers involved in a quote price, without the decimals included.
+In forex, it refers to the part of the quote that you see in both the buy and sell price.

 Hawks and doves definition